kytos/kytos/README.rst

 To enable or disable ``NApps`` (Network Applications) you need to add the napp under the NApps directory defined on the config passed to the controller.
-The default NApps directory is ``/var/lib/kytos/napps/``.
+The default NApps directory is ``/var/lib/kytos/napps/``. *Kyco* will only load those NApps that were at the napps directory when the start method was called.
 For more information regarding the NApps access `Kytos Core NApps Documentation
 <http://github.com/kytos/kyco-core-napps>`__.

-Besides starting ``Kyco``, if you wish to use our web based interface you will need to start a webserver to serve the this interface.
+Besides starting *Kyco*, if you wish to use our web based interface you will need to start a webserver to serve the this interface.
 See more at: `Kytos Admin UI page <https://github.com/kytos/kytos-admin-ui>`__.